Limegrass/prettier-plugin-alias-imports/README.md

 # prettier-plugin-alias-imports

-A prettier plugin to rewrite import aliases from your alias configurations
+A prettier plugin to rewrite import aliases from your alias configurations.

+Although this plugin does work, you should really use an eslint rule instead.

+See [eslint-import-alias](https://github.com/steelsojka/eslint-import-alias) as the alternative.

 ## Why